anon-blue/anon.blue/README.txt

-          born in 1915 to chinese family in myanmar chen kangrong is a native of yongding district longyan,fujisn province.he returned to china with his father in 1930 and attended the jimei school in xiamen.after graduation ,he entered the xiamen university underground ,he secretly joinedaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaacaonimabi        22222222222222222222222222222222222222222222222222222222 33333333333333333333333333333333333333333333333333333333333333333333333333333333 22222222222222222222222222222222222222222EETTYGYUGUYG     2222222222222222222222
+          born in 1915 to chinese family in myanmar chen kangrong is a native of yongding district longyan,fujisn province.he returned to china with his father in 1930 and attended the jimei school in xiamen.after graduation ,he entered the xiamen university underground ,he secretly joined the chinese communist partyaa aaaaaaacaonimabi        22222222222222222222222222222222222222222222222222222222 33333333333333333333333333333333333333333333333333333333333333333333333333333333 22222222222222222222222222222222222222222EETTYGYUGUYG     2222222222222222222222